 relationship difficulties, monogamy, finding someone who is interested in a long-term relationship, coming out, dealing with family.

-coming out, coming out in midlife, relationship difficulties, meeting someone, finding community, lesbians living in San Francisco but finding more community in the East Bay, deciding to have children, being the non-biological mother.
+Coming out, coming out in midlife, relationship difficulties, meeting someone, finding community, lesbians living in San Francisco but finding more community in the East Bay, deciding to have children, being the non-biological mother, living together, communication issues.

 Transgender and Gender Identity: